-Whilst we have made every effort to give accurate information, there may still be errors or omissions in this leaflet.
+We have made every effort to give accurate information but there may still be errors or omissions in this leaflet.
 BAUS cannot accept responsibility for any loss from action taken (or not taken) as a result of this information.

+PLEASE NOTE

-PLEASE NOTE: the staff at BAUS are not medically trained, and are unable to answer questions about the information provided in this leaflet.
-If you have any questions, you should contact your Urologist, Specialist Nurse or GP in the first instance.
+The staff at BAUS are not medically trained, and are unable to answer questions about the information provided in this leaflet.
+If you do have any questions, you should contact your urologist, specialist nurse or GP.